ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 print(point_biserialH3)
 ```

-# Questions 4 - 11
+# Questions 4 - 12
 **Questions 4 and 5** have perfect separation.
 No test are conducted.
 They results are just discussed in the chapter.
 **Questions 6 to 11** cannot be tested quantitatively with the data at our disposal.
 They are considered using interviews and party reform documents in Empirical Chapter 3.
+Whereas **Question 12** is also addressed using qualitative methods in the next chapter.